 Next, develop an SEO strategy.
 Use the most suitable keywords for your images positioned in strategic places, including page and image titles, descriptive texts, and alt texts.
 Before you know it, your website will be correctly indexed by all search engines and positioned high on their searching lists.

 As we all know, the thing people share the most on social networks are images, followed closely by interesting and interactive videos.
 There are few activities you should consider to make sure images will spread fast on all social portals and bring you the desired traffic:

 The measure is gorgeous: We probably don’t even have to tell you this, but believe it or not, there are people who are challenged to choose inspiring images.

-Keep the formats standardized: The most commonly used images type are jpg, png, and gif.
+Keep the formats standardized: The most commonly used images types are jpg, png, and gif.
 In all other cases, you will endanger the image’s capacity to display well on different devices, and hence lower the chance of it being seen and shared.

 Don’t wait for users to share your images first: be active and publish them yourself!
 All of your great pictures should be available on Facebook, Twitter & TwitPic, Instagram, Pinterest, Photobucket, Picassa, Google+, and Flickr.
 This way, you will make sure everyone who wants to share them is able to do so.

 Last, but not least, consider optimizing for Digg submission.
 In this case, you should preserve the jpg format, and adjust the size to 160×160 or 160×120 pixels.
 In all other cases, they won’t be presented well.